janpaepke/reversible-effect/README.md

 Functions like `setTimeout` or `addEventListener` come with an accompanying function to reverse their effect, like `clearTimeout` or `removeEventListener`.

 To be able to use them, you need to keep track of which effect you're trying to reverse, so you can call the appropriate function.
-Additionally these function also have different interfaces.
+To make matters worse, these functions require different parameters.

-Additionally you need to keep track of references to identify what it is you want to cancel (a `timeoutId` for `clearTimeOut` or the `eventName` as well as the `callback` for `removeEventListener`).
+You also need to keep track of all references to identify what it is you want to cancel (a `timeoutId` for `clearTimeOut` or the `eventName` as well as the `callback` for `removeEventListener`).

-To make things easier, the functions provided by this package aim to:
+This package and the functions it provides aim to improve this:

 -   **Unify the interface**:
     Doesn't matter what type of effect – just call function to reverse it.